 The EuroMemorandum is edited by the group European Economists for an Alternative Economic Policy (EuroMemo Group) and is supported by more than 300 economists.

-Please find the ePaper on the right in English (PDF).
+Please find the ePaper on the left in English (PDF).

 For ordering the brochure, please contact via e-mail: